MikelSalazar/SHISHO/README.md

 # SHISHO

-A web-based Knowledge Management system to easily create ontologies and trasnlate them into different data structures and programming languages.
+A web-based Knowledge Management system to easily create ontologies and translate them into different data structures and programming languages.